Aborii/personal-resume/README.md

 # Abdullah Almofleh - Personal Resume

-This is a personal resume website built with [Next.js](https://nextjs.org) and configured for deployment on [Cloudflare Pages](https://pages.cloudflare.com/).
+This is a personal resume website built with [Next.js](https://nextjs.org) and configured for deployment on [Cloudflare Workers](https://workers.cloudflare.com/) using [OpenNext.js](https://opennext.js.org/cloudflare/get-started).

 ## 🚀 Getting Started